6) Difficult Texts About Death

 Throughout this study, we have seen dozens of biblical texts that clearly teach that the dead are unconscious until the resurrection.
 Ecclesiastes, Psalms, Job, Paul, and Jesus Himself all confirm this truth.

-However, there are a handful of passages that, at first glance, seem to contradict this teaching.
-Critics often use these texts to defend the immortality of the soul.
-But do they really contradict the rest of Scripture?
+However, there are half a dozen passages that, at first glance, seem to contradict this teaching.
+Critics often cite these texts to defend the immortality of the soul.
+But are they really contradictory?

-In this lesson, we will examine these difficult texts and discover that, when they are understood correctly, they harmonize with the Bible’s clear teaching about death.
+In this lesson, we will examine these “difficult texts” and discover that, when correctly understood, all of them harmonize with the biblical teaching about death.

 Important principle: The Bible does not contradict itself.
 When a few texts seem to disagree with many others, we must interpret the few in the light of the many, not the other way around.